BakoGDD/2d-on-3d-platformer/README.md

-# just-for-fun-0
-Just for fun game
+# Just for fun game

+2D platformer on 3D object made in Godot

+# How to use [at the moment]
+Press the arrow keys to move the object and "test" sprite